burlinson/AI/_posts/2025-10-18-Concious-AI.md

 In a positive case, humans and conscious machines might coexist as cooperative partners, vastly expanding creativity, science, and understanding of life itself.
 In darker scenarios, a conscious AI might experience suffering, resist being shut down (killed), or pursue goals that conflict with human values.
 Not because it is superintelligent but because it has its own subjective perspective on the meaning of existence and might want to exist – live - forever.

 These outcomes remain highly speculative, but they highlight why consciousness and Singularity must be treated as separate concepts.

+My personal opinion: We are a long way away from AI getting even close to consciousness.
+Even if it does, there’s a huge difference between AI **understanding** human emotions and **feeling** them.

+Assuming for a moment AI does get close to feeling emotions, there are already many entities – animals – on this planet besides humans that feel emotions.
+A dog can feel fear or anger, and those feelings might cause it to harm – bite – a human.
+Dogs might happily coexist with us and enrich our lives, but the moment a dog harms another human we have a clear understanding of what happens next.
+In fact, in some jurisdictions the next steps are coded into law.